How to fix GFCI outlet

 Electrical

 The answer to 'how to fix GFCI outlet' is to reset the GFCI outlet if it has tripped.
-GFCI (ground fault circuit interrupter) outlets are designed to trip and cut power when they detect a ground fault, which helps prevent electric shocks and fires.
-To reset a GFCI outlet, simply press the 'reset' button on the outlet.
-If the GFCI keeps tripping, there may be an issue with the wiring or the outlet itself that needs to be addressed.
+GFCI (Ground Fault Circuit Interrupter) outlets are designed to trip when they detect a ground fault, which can happen due to a problem with the outlet or the connected device.
+To reset a GFCI outlet, simply press the 'RESET' button on the outlet.

 Step-by-Step Guide